JonathanSilver/bserv/README.md

 |`/login`|139.55|
 |`/find/<user>`|958.77|

-For `/login`, we must slow down the attacker's speed.
-In Java, plain password is stored, which results in a higher performance.
+For `/login`, we intentionally slow down the attacker's speed.

 ### Computer Hardware: